FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 #### Step2.2.3 Seed term extraction with SPARQL

 Instead of manually maintaining a list of seed terms to generate a module, a term list can be generated on the fly using a SPARQL query.
-Here, we generate a subset of UBERON terms which have a crossreference to either FMA or MA terms.
+Here, we generate a subset of UBERON terms which have a crossreference to either FMA (for human anatomy) or MA (for mouse anatomy) terms, since our example datasets includes human, mouse and rat data.

 ```sql
 PREFIX scdo: <http://scdontology.h3abionet.org/ontology/>